transposit-connectors/signal_raffle/README.md

 `raffle`: A simple JAvaScript function that returns a random entry of our list from `get_records`.

+`reminder`: Sends a reminder text to everyone who entered into the raffle to come back to the booth.

 `send_mail`: A API to SendGrid that sends an email to a given email.

+`send_message`: A Twilio API call to send a text message.

-`webhook`: The function that is called when Twilio receives a text, which passes in the content.
+`webhook`: The function that is called when Twilio receives a text, which passes in the content to the respective places.

 ## Expansion Ideas: